Glass Squares OSby Rukh LabsA cleaner desktop made of glass, speed, and control.

 Updates need visible notes, minimal drama, and no mystery bundles.

-From brand system to public preview.
+Roadmap to a public preview.

 Phase 1